Top 10 Most Dangerous Weather Events Ever Recorded

 France lost a huge number of people, which was estimated to be between 14,800 and 19,000 people.
 Italy has around 20,000.
 The elderly were especially vulnerable, often dying alone in apartments without air conditioning during a time of year when many French families were on vacation.

-The heat was not just a humanitarian crisis.
-Agriculture suffered massive damage, coupled with Glaciers in the Alps melting at alarming rates.
+The heat wasn’t only a humanitarian crisis.
+Agriculture suffered massive damage, while glaciers in the Alps melted at alarming rates.
 Economic losses mounted alongside the body count.

 European governments had not taken heat seriously as a killer.
 After 2003, that changed fast.
-Heat Health Warning Systems spread across the continent, using climate forecasts to trigger public warnings and organize outreach to vulnerable populations before temperatures became lethal.
+Heat Health Warning Systems spread across the continent, using climate forecasts to trigger public warnings and organize outreach to at-risk populations before temperatures reached lethal levels.
+The next entry shows why risk can still outpace preparation.

 Climate scientists marked this event for another reason.
-It was the first time researchers could confidently say human-caused climate change had at least doubled the risk of such an extreme heat wave occurring.
-The connection between greenhouse gases and dead Europeans became quantifiable, not theoretical.
+It was the first time researchers could confidently say that human-caused climate change had at least doubled the risk of such an extreme heat wave.
+The connection between greenhouse gases and the deaths of Europeans became quantifiable rather than theoretical.

 6. Hurricane Mitch (1998)

 Hurricane Mitch started as a Category 5 monster in the Caribbean, one of the most intense Atlantic hurricanes ever recorded.
-It weakened before hitting Honduras as a Category 1, but the category system completely missed the actual danger.
+It weakened before hitting Honduras as a Category 1, but the category system failed to capture the actual danger.

 Mitch stalled over Central America for four days, dumping nearly 36 inches of rain across Honduras and Nicaragua.
 Mountainsides turned to liquid, sliding down in massive mudflows that buried entire villages.
 One mudslide off the Casita volcano in Nicaragua killed over 2,000 people by itself.